-The validation team notes that the evaluated configuration is dependent upon the TOE being configured per the evaluated configuration instructions in the Apple iOS 14: iPhones and Apple iPadOS 14: iPads Common Criteria Configuration Guide, Version 1.0, 2021-05-25 document.

-No versions of the TOE and software, either earlier or later were evaluated.
+The validation team notes that the evaluated configuration is dependent upon the TOE being configured per the evaluated configuration instructions in the documents listed in Section 6.
+No versions of the TOE and software, either earlier or later, were evaluated.
 Please note that the functionality evaluated is scoped exclusively to the security functional requirements specified in the Security Target.
 Other functionality included in the product was not assessed as part of this evaluation.
 Other functionality provided by devices in the operational environment, such as the syslog server, need to be assessed separately and no further conclusions can be drawn about their effectiveness.